C. The Provost and Executive Vice President for the Main Campus

 2. Supervising and arranging University Academic Convocations, Main Campus Commencements, and general faculty meetings, and issuing all directives to the faculty for same.

-3. Recommending, with the Department Chair and the Deans, appointments of full-time Main Campus faculty for the rank of Professor or Associate Professor and/or grants of tenure to the President.
+3. Recommending, with any relevant Department Chairs and Deans, appointments of full-time Main Campus faculty for the rank of Professor or Associate Professor and/or grants of tenure to the President.

-4. Issuing, in the name of the University, formal letters of appointment for Main Campus faculty members engaged by the Deans upon the recommendation of the Department Chairs for the ranks of Assistant Professor, Instructor or Lecturer;
+4. Issuing, in the name of the University, formal letters of appointment for Main Campus faculty members engaged directly by the Provost or by the Deans upon the recommendation of the Department Chairs for the ranks of Assistant Professor, Instructor or Lecturer;

-7. The supervision and direction of admissions, registrations, record procedures, Office of International Programs, Georgetown University Press, Army ROTC, and libraries, except at the Medical Center and Law Center.
+8. The supervision and direction of admissions, registrations, record procedures, Office of Global Services, Office of Global Education, Division of Student Affairs, Office of Student Financial Services, Georgetown University Press, Army ROTC, and libraries, except at the Medical Center and Law Center.

 1. The School of Health and School of Nursing operate as organizational components of the Medical Center, with their undergraduate and graduate programs maintaining special links to the Office of the Provost.
 The Deans of the School of Nursing and School of Health meet with the Council of Deans.